-- Pastoral Head of Year support. - Learning Support Assistant classroom allocation. - Keyworker sessions (dependent on assessment of needs). - External service(s) assessment (please see SEND Policy for services used). - Nurture Provisions. - Additional Literacy/Numeracy intervention. - Homework Hub. - Exam Access Arrangements (testing and application of arrangements). - Access to assistive technology (Reader Pens and/or laptops). - Reintegration plans (phased lesson return, including adapted timetables).

-• Social, Emotional, Mental Health (SEMH) support (access to Mental Health First Aiders, Reflexions Team, Better Days, and an extensive PSHE curriculum).
+- Pastoral Head of Year support. - Learning Support Assistant classroom allocation. - Keyworker sessions (dependent on assessment of needs). - External service(s) assessment (please see SEND Policy for services used). - Nurture Provisions. - Additional Literacy/Numeracy intervention. - Homework Hub. - Exam Access Arrangements (testing and application of arrangements). - Access to assistive technology (Reader Pens and/or laptops). - Reintegration plans (phased lesson return, including adapted timetables). - Social, Emotional, Mental Health (SEMH) support (access to Mental Health First Aiders, Reflexions Team, and Better Days).

-The majority of students with SEND follow a traditional curriculum, however, in line with the Code of Practice (2014), Ellowes Hall Sports College take reasonable steps to modify timetables, for a small number of learners, to match individual needs and abilities.
+The majority of students with SEND follow a traditional curriculum, however, in line with the Code of Practice (2014), Ellowes Hall Sports College take reasonable steps to modify timetables, for a small number of learners, to match individual needs and abilities; these are reviewed on a regular basis and are not seen as a permanent arrangement.